carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 You haven't lost any of the information on your screen.
 If you scroll up, you can see everything that has been output to your screen up until this point.

-> ## Tip
->
-> If you like to use hot-key combinations you might be interested to know that clearing the console can also be achieved by pressing `Ctrl+L`.
-Feel free to try it and see for yourself.
-{: .callout}

 ## Navigating your file system

 The part of the operating system responsible for managing files and directories